RedGuff/Aligneatoire/README.md

 # Aligneatoire
-A game with dice and lines todo.
+A game with dice and lines to do.
 Some bugs, working WIP.